-One of Australia’s best known plants Sturt’s Desert Pea or Swainsona formosa is attractive but a difficult plant to grow in cultivation.
+One of Australia’s best known plants Sturt’s Desert Pea or Swainsona formosa is attractive but can be a difficult plant to grow in cultivation.

 This is a low growing shrub that rarely reaches more than 30cm in height.
 The brilliant red and black flowers make this one of Australia’s most recognized plants